 Each team has a timer that’s ticking down.
 Throughout the track there will be gates you have to pass through to add more time to your team’s clock.
 You’ll have to be smart about just trying to hold back and hitting all the gates, or going for a takedown so your unfortunate opponent misses a few of theirs.
 Whenever I played this mode I found the wins or losses usually came down to a one or two second difference.
 It makes for an exciting finish, sure, but it also made me feel like my personal contribution to the outcome wasn’t as big.

 At this point, I’d like to raise one of my major concerns with the game: Even when playing the campaign, there is an exceptionally long time before you can get back to driving: first you’ll see a killcam of just how you met your untimely end and then you’ll get into a “select vehicle” screen for 5 full (slow) seconds.
+(EDIT: a recent patch reduced this to 3 seconds and it makes a world of difference!)
 I guess that’s not so much an issue if you never crash, but it’s inevitable that you’ll see this a few times:

 Since we’re staring at the above screen together, now seems like a good time to mention the different vehicle classes.
 There are 8 in total and they each have something unique to add to the mix.
 They mainly differ in how agile or sturdy they are and also how they earn and use RUSH, a special technique that you can activate only after filling the RUSH bar to 100% and that will facilitate your takedowns or provide buffs to your team / negative effects on the opponents.

 Here’s a video showing the different types in more detail: